 - Osaka Packing List

-- Other Unmissable Things to Do in Osaka
+- What to Do in Osaka As a Family

 - Day Trips from Osaka

-It’s been described variously as the kitchen of Japan, home of Japan’s soul food, and a whole load of other nicknames, but all that aside, seriously: Osaka is famous as the place to stuff yourself silly in Japan.
-There’s even a word to describe just how food mad Osakans are: kuidaore, which basically means to eat yourself broke.
+It’s been described variously as the kitchen of Japan, home of Japan’s soul food, and a whole load of other nicknames, but all that aside, seriously: Osaka is famous as the place to go to stuff yourself silly in Japan.
+There’s even a word to describe just how food-mad Osakans are: kuidaore, which basically means to eat yourself broke.

 Whilst there are enough English-menu joints spread across town, that just won’t cut it.
 We heartily recommend you get yourself on a tour so you can really appreciate the breadth and depth of Osakan cooking.
 And actually know what the hell it is you’re eating.